A remix for Mini DTX Motherboards The finished computer case stands slightly taller than its mini ITX counterpart, but a larger 3D printer is not necessarily required. When modifying an existing mini ITX case, print the following: * Shell__Mini_ITX_PC_Case_DTX_Remix.stl * MoBoSupportsV2__Mini_ITX_PC

 thingiverse

-## A remix for Mini DTX motherboards The finished computer case is slightly taller than the mini ITX variant.
-However, a larger 3D printer is not required.
-If modifying an existing Mini ITX case, print the following: * Shell__Mini_ITX_PC_Case_DTX_Remix.stl * MoBoSupportsV2__Mini_ITX_PC_Case_DTX_Remix_JustModification.stl * BackPlate__Mini_ITX_PC_Case_DTX_Remix.stl * 3.5HddMount__Mini_ITX_PC_Case_DTX_Remix_Extension.stl (should work with 2.5" and 3.5") If printing a new Mini DTX case from scratch, print the following: (If printer allows for height) * Shell__Mini_ITX_PC_Case_DTX_Remix.stl * MoBoSupportsV2__Mini_ITX_PC_Case_DTX_Remix.stl * BackPlate__Mini_ITX_PC_Case_DTX_Remix.stl * Pilar__Mini_ITX_PC_Case_DTX_Remix.stl (for 2.5" SSD / HDD) * 3.5HddMount__Mini_ITX_PC_Case_DTX_Remix.stl (for 3.5" HDD) * Original_BackPlateFullSize.stl * Original_BasePlate.stl (Print one mirrored - see below) * Original_BottomGrill.stl * Original_BottomInsert.stl * Original_Shell.stl * Original_Stand.stl * Original_TopCap.stl * Original_TopGrill.stl Also included is **Stand__Tapered_And_Taller_Remix.stl** which are feet that friction-fit underneath the computer case and provide more airflow Original description for Mini ITX version: --- Summary This is my take on a power mac style Mini ITX PC case.
-I designed it almost a year ago and now decided to make it available for the everyone.
+## A remix for Mini DTX Motherboards The finished computer case stands slightly taller than its mini ITX counterpart, but a larger 3D printer is not necessarily required.
+When modifying an existing mini ITX case, print the following: * Shell__Mini_ITX_PC_Case_DTX_Remix.stl * MoBoSupportsV2__Mini_ITX_PC_Case_DTX_Remix_JustModification.stl * BackPlate__Mini_ITX_PC_Case_DTX_Remix.stl * 3.5HddMount__Mini_ITX_PC_Case_DTX_Remix_Extension.stl (compatible with both 2.5" and 3.5") If you're printing a new mini DTX case from scratch, print the following: (if your printer allows for height) * Shell__Mini_ITX_PC_Case_DTX_Remix.stl * MoBoSupportsV2__Mini_ITX_PC_Case_DTX_Remix.stl * BackPlate__Mini_ITX_PC_Case_DTX_Remix.stl * Pilar__Mini_ITX_PC_Case_DTX_Remix.stl (for 2.5" SSD/HDD) * 3.5HddMount__Mini_ITX_PC_Case_DTX_Remix.stl (for 3.5" HDD) * Original_BackPlateFullSize.stl * Original_BasePlate.stl (print one mirrored - see below) * Original_BottomGrill.stl * Original_BottomInsert.stl * Original_Shell.stl * Original_Stand.stl * Original_TopCap.stl * Original_TopGrill.stl Also included is Stand__Tapered_And_Taller_Remix.stl, which provides more airflow with its friction-fit design underneath the computer case.
+Original Description for Mini ITX Version: This remix takes inspiration from a power mac style mini ITX PC case.
+I designed it almost a year ago and now decided to make it available for everyone.
 It was inspired by the popular design made by icehardy44.
-Visually it looks similar but it has many differences.
-Designed to be printed on my Prusa I3 clone with with the max print height of 180 mm.
-Most if not all Mini ITX motherboard will fit - just insert your metal back plate into back frame.
-Standard and low profile motherboards supported.
-Mother board may be installed on a left or a right side (top and bottom base plates are mirrored).
+Visually, it looks similar but has many differences.
+Designed to be printed on my Prusa I3 clone with a max print height of 180 mm, most mini ITX motherboards will fit - just insert your metal back plate into the back frame.
+Standard and low profile motherboards are supported.
+The motherboard may be installed on either side (top and bottom base plates are mirrored).
 Compact design - about 260mm total height, 190mm diameter.
-There is a lot of flexibility how to place pillars - base plates have holes to install pillars the way you want.
-Supports up to 3-4 notebook size SSDs / HDDs, or 1-2 3.5" HDDs Air cooling by 1 or 2 120mm low profile (15mm) fans - I use Noctua fans.
-Also standard 120mm x 25mm fan may be used under top grill.
+There is a lot of flexibility in how to place pillars - base plates have holes for installation.
+Supports up to 3-4 notebook size SSD/HDDs or 1-2 3.5" HDDs.
+Air cooling by 1 or 2 120mm low profile (15mm) fans - I use Noctua fans.
+Also, standard 120mm x 25mm fans may be used under the top grill.
 Current design supports external PSU only.
-I used MoBo with the built-in power supply / 19V input, and popular Mini-Box picoPSU (requires extension cord from the motherboard to fit).
+I used a MoBo with a built-in power supply/19V input and popular Mini-Box picoPSU (requires an extension cord from the motherboard to fit).
 Adjustable motherboard mounts.
-Assembled using M3 nuts and bolts (about 30 nuts and 30 bolts) Let me know if you have any questions.
-I printed 3 of these cases so far.
-Everything fits well.
-Notes: - Some parts require support. - Print BasePlace as is, and then mirrored (I did it in Cura) - Print at least 3 pillars if you do not use 3.5" HDD mount. - Top Grill and Top Cap require supports - I printed shell with support but also may by printer without it if your printer will do ~ 30mm bridge well. - You will need 4 x M3 nuts and 4 x M3 10mm or 12mm socket head bolts per pilar / 3.5" hdd mount. - You will need 8 x M3 nuts and 8 x M3 16mm bolts for the mother board mounts.
-Attach mounts to the mother board first
+Assembled using M3 nuts and bolts (about 30 nuts and 30 bolts).
+Let me know if you have any questions.
+I printed three of these cases so far, and everything fits well.
+Notes: * Some parts require support. * Print BasePlace as is, then mirrored (I did it in Cura). * Print at least three pillars if not using the 3.5" HDD mount. * Top Grill and Top Cap require supports. * I printed the shell with support but may also be printed without it if your printer can do ~30mm bridges well. * You will need four M3 nuts and four M3 10mm or 12mm socket head bolts per pillar/3.5" HDD mount. * You will need eight M3 nuts and eight M3 16mm bolts for the motherboard mounts.
+Attach the mounts to the motherboard first.

 With this file you will be able to print Mini DTX PC Case (Remix of Mini ITX) with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Mini DTX PC Case (Remix of Mini ITX).